tiprankstipranks

 Outsourcing certain functions to third-party vendors subjects us to risks, including disruptions and increased costs.

 We have outsourced certain administrative functions for our business, certain information technology support services and benefit plan administration to third-party service providers.
 In the future, we may outsource other functions to achieve cost savings and efficiencies.
 If the outsourced service providers do not perform effectively, we may not be able to achieve the expected cost savings and may incur additional costs in connection with such failure to perform.
-Depending on the function involved, such failures may also lead to business disruption, transaction errors, processing inefficiencies, the loss of sales and customers, the loss of or damage to intellectual property through security breach, and the loss of data through security breach or otherwise.
-Any such damage or interruption could have a material adverse effect on our business, cause us to face significant fines, customer notice obligations or costly litigation, harm our reputation with our customers or prevent us from paying our collective suppliers or employees or receiving payments on a timely basis.
+Depending on the function involved, such failures may also lead to business disruption, transaction errors, processing inefficiencies, the loss of sales and guests, the loss of or damage to intellectual property through security breach, and the loss of data through security breach or otherwise.
+Any such damage or interruption could have a material adverse effect on our business, cause us to face significant fines, guest notice obligations or costly litigation, harm our reputation with our guests or prevent us from paying our collective suppliers or employees or receiving payments on a timely basis.

 Supply Chain - Risk 2